everettcaleb/snowflake/README.md

 `[1b:unused][41b: time in ms since epoch][10b: machine ID][12b: counter]`

 Machine ID is a number from 0 to 1023 (inclusive) that identifies the snowflake server.
 It is retrieved from an environment variable or the end of the hostname (ex: `snowflake-0` or `snowflake-2`).
 Epoch is 2018-01-01T00:00:00Z.
 Counter is the number of IDs generated this millisecond between 0 and 4095 (inclusive).
 If the counter rotates down to 0 then the server waits until the next clock millisecond.
 If the clock runs backwards, the previous millisecond timestamp is used.

+Note: Machine ID is automatically populated if you're using a StatefulSet in Kubernetes and the `MACHINE_ID` environment variable is set to `HOST`.

 ## License
 MIT License